dominika-malinowska/bridge-risk-assessment-insar/README.md

 2) Risk calculations
-- first, risk_assessment/bridges_db/process_bridges_db.py should be run.
-It requires the long-span bridges database, available on request from authors of the associated [paper](https://doi.org/10.1080/15732479.2019.1639773).
+- first, the raw bridge database should be processed with risk_assessment/bridges_db/process_bridges_db.py to identify bridge shapes.
+It requires the long-span bridges database csv file, available on request from authors of the associated [paper](https://doi.org/10.1080/15732479.2019.1639773).
 The dataset should be placed in data/bridge_db.
 The processing might take quite a lot of time.

 '''python
 ../.venv/bin/python -m risk_assessment.bridges_db.process_bridges_db
+'''

 - then, once the bridge geometries are generated, they should be divided into segments with risk_assessment/bridges_db/divide_into_segments.py

 '''python
 ../.venv/bin/python -m risk_assessment.bridges_db.divide_into_segments
+'''

-- next, zonal statistics should be generated with:
+- next, zonal statistics regarding PS avaialbility, Sentinel availability, hazards, exposure and vulnerability should be generated with:

 '''python
  ../.venv/bin/python -m risk_assessment.bridges_db.get_zonal_stats_from_bridge_lines
+'''

 - finally, data can be analysed with the following code to produce final risk scores

 '''python
  ../.venv/bin/python -m risk_assessment.risk_calculation.lsb_risk_analysis
+'''

 - to get source data for plots the following should be run:

 '''python
  ../.venv/bin/python -m risk_assessment.risk_calculation.plots_source_data_generation
+'''

 3) Paper figures